renerocksai/sublimeless_zk/README.md

 ### Windows

-**Windows 10 (64bit) only:** [Rumors](https://github.com/renerocksai/sublimeless_zk/issues/40) have it that it works on Windows 8.1 but if you don't run Windows 10 64bit, don't expect it to run.
+**Built and tested on Windows 10 (64bit) only:** [Rumors](https://github.com/renerocksai/sublimeless_zk/issues/40) have it that it works on Windows 8.1 but if you don't run Windows 10 64bit, don't expect it to run.
 Volunteers helping to build releases for other versions of Windows are welcome to contact me on GitHub.

 * Download the Windows ZIP (`sublimeless_zk-pre-x.y-win10.zip`) [from the GitHub release archive](https://github.com/renerocksai/sublimeless_zk/releases)
 * Unzip `sublimeless_zk-pre-x.y-win10.zip`